A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Introduction

 \section{Introduction}

-The motivations for the generation of a laser photometric ratio star (LPRS) are detailed in the first article in this pair of articles~\cite{Alb20a}.
-To briefly review: measurements of dark energy using type~Ia supernovae (SNeIa) are limited by systematic uncertainty on astronomical magnitude as a function of color, within the optical spectrum~\cite{Jones18,Betoule14,WoodVasey07}; the generation of an LPRS above an SNeIa-survey telescope could provide a precise calibration source to effectively eliminate this dominant uncertainty.
-Additionally, other types of astronomical measurements (besides SNeIa cosmology) could greatly benefit from reduction in relative photometric uncertainty~\cite{Connor17,Kirk15} via LPRS-based calibration.
-In this article, we detail a technique for the generation of an LPRS that utilizes two lasers, at optical frequencies that are, respectively, approximately 3.9~GHz below and above neutral sodium atomic resonances that occur at wavelengths of 589.16~nm and 819.71~nm.\footnote{In this article, wavelengths are given in vacuum, typically to either the nearest nanometer, or nearest hundredth of a nanometer.
-Wavelengths for sodium are as provided by~\citet{Kel08}.} As we will show, this technique for LPRS generation will result in a significantly brighter LPRS with an apparent magnitude of approximately 12 (as compared with magnitude 20), using much lower-power lasers, than the technique described in the first article in this pair of articles.
+The motivations for the generation of a laser photometric ratio star (LPRS) are detailed in the first paper in this pair of papers~\citep[][hereafter referred to as \citetalias{Alb20a}]{Alb20a}.
+To briefly review: measurements of dark energy using type~Ia supernovae (SNeIa) are limited by systematic uncertainty on astronomical magnitude as a function of colour, within the optical spectrum~\citep{Jones18,Betoule14,WoodVasey07}; the generation of an LPRS above an SNeIa-survey telescope could provide a precise calibration source to effectively eliminate this dominant uncertainty.
+Additionally, other types of astronomical measurements (besides SNeIa cosmology) could greatly benefit from reduction in relative photometric uncertainty~\citep{Connor17,Kirk15} via LPRS-based calibration.
+In this paper, we detail a technique for the generation of an LPRS that utilises two lasers, at optical frequencies that are, respectively, approximately 3.9~GHz below and above neutral sodium atomic resonances that occur at wavelengths of 589.16~nm and 819.71~nm.\footnote{In this paper, wavelengths are given in vacuum, typically to either the nearest nanometre, or nearest hundredth of a nanometre.
+Wavelengths for sodium are as provided by~\citet{Kel08}.} As we will show, this technique for LPRS generation will result in a significantly brighter LPRS with an apparent magnitude of approximately 12 (as compared with magnitude 20), using much lower-power lasers, than the technique described in~\citetalias{Alb20a}.